-Homework, appropriate to the age, ability and needs of your child, will be regularly sent home, as we feel that this strengthens the link between home and school and reinforces the value of school work for the children.
+Homework, appropriate to the age, ability and needs of your child, will be regularly sent home, as this strengthens the link between home and school and reinforces the value of school work for the children.

 In the Foundation Stage and Key Stage One, homework tends to be in the form of reading, maths or practical tasks.